Frederick S. Waller: Architecture

 Most of Waller's architectural commissions were in Gloucestershire.
 He also designed a Tudor Revival extension that was added to the house at Great Tew Park in Oxfordshire.
+In London's Belsize Park he designed the house at 69 Eton Avenue for the artist John Collier.

 Antiquarianism

 Waller applied his architectural training to antiquarianism.
 In 1848 he drew a plan and sections of an historic barn at Shilton, Oxfordshire, that had stone walls and an aisled timber frame.
 Later the barn was reputedly gutted by fire and at the foot of his drawings Waller added "All now destroyed".
 However, in 1971 the probable remains of the barn at Shilton with were identified with the help of Waller's drawings.